iamtony-ca/nav2-examples/README.md

 this is custom bt decorator node for nav2. when flag(topic) is true, then navigation works, or, navigation doesn't work.

+this is nav2 action pause/resume codes. when controller subscribes pause_flag(true), then motion gets paused, and then, when controller subscribes pause_flag(false), then motion resumes and heads to the goal.

 ros2 jazzy version

 ref, 250511: https://github.com/ros-navigation/navigation2/tree/jazzy